25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Finnbarr Webster/Getty Images

-Around 80% of confirmed patients had mild to moderate cases of COVID-19.
-13.8% had severe cases, and 6.1% were severe, which includes respiratory failure and multiple organ failure.
+About 80% of confirmed patients had mild to moderate cases of COVID-19, 13.8% had severe cases, and 6.1% were critical, with respiratory failure and multiple organ failure.

 People at the highest risk